Nonac/PIMS/README.md

 ### Parking lot managers
 Rachel works for Cabot Circus shopping mall.
-Her office pretty close to the parking lot so she can report any abnormal activies via the app.
+Her office pretty close to the parking lot, so she can report any abnormal activities via the app.
 She also works from home from time to time.
 Wherever she is, she can open the desktop application to see how many cars are currently in the parking lot and how much revenue they are currently making.

-Her boss has asked her to plan for a 2-hour car wash product promotion in the parking lot's designated area next
+Her boss has asked her to plan for a 2-hour car wash product promotion at the designated area inside the parking lot next
 Saturday, so she needs to choose a time when the number of targeted customers are at its peak.
 She opens the desktop app and pulls up the hourly record of the number of cars